LispCookbook/cl-cookbook/os.md

 The ANSI Common Lisp standard doesn't mention this topic.
 (Keep in mind that it was written at a time where [Lisp Machines](http://kogs-www.informatik.uni-hamburg.de/~moeller/symbolics-info/symbolics.html) were at their peak.
 On these boxes Lisp _was_ your operating system!)
 So almost everything that can be said here depends on your OS and your implementation.
-There are however some widely used libraries, which either come with your Common Lisp implementation, or are easily available through [Quicklisp](https://www.quicklisp.org/beta/).
+There are, however, some widely used libraries, which either come with your Common Lisp implementation, or are easily available through [Quicklisp](https://www.quicklisp.org/beta/).
 These include:

 * ASDF3, which is included with almost all Common Lisp implementations,